nuiver/mindmund/README.md

 yarn start
 ```

-Your web server is now exposed at http://localhost:3000
+The web server is exposed at http://localhost:3000